abramaleko/S-Url/README.md

 This url's have custom names which will redirect you to your desire url and also they have statistical data of the users who visited your short url

 ### Statistical Data includes
- - Total as no of clicks
+ - Total as no of clicks with comparison with average no of clicks ✅
  - Location wise where there url's are located
- - Which devices are mostly viewing your url.
+ - Which devices are mostly viewing your url. ✅
+ - At what time is the url mostly visited
+ - Visit rate in comparision with the previous week. ✅
+ - Social traffic coming from
+ - Most useed browser in which os ✅

 ### Single Use Url